The Eyes Have It

 Since Darwin’s time, the search within the fossil record has yielded no more evidence than Darwin had regarding the eye.
 Further, our understanding of the structure and function of the eye has only advanced, making it even more difficult to imagine an evolutionary progression which could produce the eye.
 Lacking compelling evidence for a naturalistic explanation, evolutionary biologists have taken an interesting tack by asserting that the vertebrate eye is of poor design.
 Since a poor design would not have been the product of an intelligent creator, the only possible explanation would be evolutionary processes.

 In an article by Jonathan Wells, “Is the Human Eye Really Evidence Against Intelligent Design” (link) he first provides a number of quotes from prominent evolutionary biologists including Richard Dawkins, Kenneth Miller, Douglas Futuyma and Jerry Coyne who echo this idea of poor design.
 They all point to the “backward arrangement” of the light sensitive retinal cell which are positioned away from the light source rather than toward it as is observed in the cephalopod eye (squids and octopi).
-This arrangement results in the neurons from each retina cells gathering in one spot to form the optic nerve which results in a “blind spot” in the retina.
+This arrangement results in the neurons from each retina cells gathering in one spot to form the optic nerve which then results in a “blind spot” in the retina.
 This, these biologists parrot, would never have been designed by any intelligent human engineer.

 Wells goes on to point out that this arrangement of retina cells is actually an optimal design which does not impair our ability to see.
 This positioning of retina cells as found in the vertebrate eye enables them to be situated close to a blood supply – essential for nutrients and oxygen.
 It also places them adjacent to an epithelial cell layer behind the retina which serves two additional functions.
 This pigmented cell layer absorbs scattered light which improves visual resolution.
 These cells also are important in the essential processing of chemicals produced by the retina cells.
 The so called “blind spot” really is a moot point as it results in no real impairment of vision.
 So, rather than being of poor design, it appears the eye has a very good design.
 What is embarrassing in all this is that we were aware of these optimal design features long before these evolutionary biologists made this assertion.